budul100/PrismTaskPanes/README.md

 ## How-To

-These two register functions must be added to each NetOffice addin:
+These two register functions must be added to each Excel addin:

 ```
 [ComRegisterFunction]